 * Or when you tap on when using the Sydney Ferries Manly service as it only travels on one route and automatically calculates a set fare.

 - How do I check my transaction history?

 You can check your transactions via your Opal Activity statement which is processed within 48 hours and is available on the website or by calling 13 67 25 (13 OPAL) and speaking to a Customer Care representative.

 - I’ve seen Opal cards advertised through online retailers like Gumtree, MintyShop and eBay – is it safe to buy Opal cards in this way?

 Transport for NSW cannot guarantee that a card you obtain through an online purchase like eBay, MintyShop or Gumtree will work or be legitimate.
 Individual sellers of Opal cards on eBay, MintyShop and Gumtree are not official Opal retailers and are not authorised to issue or top up cards.
-There are now more than 1,800 Opal retailers who are authorised to issue Adult and Child/Youth Opal cards and provide top ups.
+There are 2,000 Opal retailers who are authorised to issue Adult and Child/Youth Opal cards and provide top ups.
 You can also order an Opal card online or 13 67 25 (13 OPAL).